02Kenzo/objectionwiki/Installation.md

 The installation of the `objection` [python component](components) should be relatively simple.
-In fact, a simple  `pip install` will suffice.
+In fact, a simple  `pip3 install objection` will suffice.

 # toc
 - [prerequisites](#prerequisites)